 Venmo and Your Financial Safety

-Venmo can come with costs if you aren’t attentive to your financial safety.
-Any time you conduct financial transactions over the Internet, you’re taking on a certain amount of risk.
+Venmo can cause unexpected costs if you don’t pay attention to security.
+Any time you conduct financial transactions over the internet, you accept a certain amount of risk.
 But there are ways to protect yourself.

 The primary risk of using Venmo is the possibility that someone will hack into your account and use it to steal money from you.
-There are different ways hackers can do this.
 It’s also possible for a scammer to get your Venmo information by posing as a legitimate source to get your login information.

-Once a scammer or hacker has your account information, they’ll change your password so they have more time to steal from you before you can fix the problem.
-They can link your Venmo account to their bank and funnel money away from you long before you realize it.
-They can also prevent you from getting the notifications that might alert you to the situation faster.
+Once a scammer or hacker has your account information, they can change your password so they have more time to steal from you before you can fix the problem.
+They can link your Venmo account to their bank and funnel money away from you before you realize it.
+They can also prevent you from getting notifications that might alert you to the situation faster.

 Built-In Safety Features and Steps You Can Take